Skip to main content

 • Be responsive to assigned students’ communication with you (this means answering promptly, typically within 24 hours).

-• Refer advisees to Faculty Advisor or other appropriate university faculty/staff or resources as needed.
+• Refer advisees to the Faculty Advisor or other appropriate university faculty/staff or resources as needed.

-• Meet all advisees, in small groups of 1-3, during a pre-arranged two-week period prior to each registration period in fall and winter quarter to discuss advising resources, and help plan winter quarter schedules.
+• Meet all advisees in small groups of 1-3, during a pre-arranged two-week period prior to each registration period in fall and winter quarters to discuss advising resources, and help plan winter quarter schedules.

-• Meet individually with assigned advisees at least once during Annual Academic Advising period in May, to provide course planning and scheduling advice for sophomore year, fall quarter registration, and arrange for release of advising hold.
+• Meet individually with assigned advisees at least once during the Mandatory Academic Advising period in May to provide course planning and scheduling advice for the sophomore year, fall quarter registration, and to arrange for the release of advising holds.

 • Keep meticulous records of all meetings and/or communications with advisees.